HeikoStudt/BeckyPlugin.Net/README.md

 Additionally, it provides you with all the DllImport/PInvoke of the Becky!
 2 API in B2.EXE.
 You have got a nice .NET API using C# delegates, the C# Garbage Collector while reducing the handling with pointers.

-It gives you the opportunity of referencing arbitrary libraries as it provides you with an assembly loader able to gather the referenced .NET assemblies out of plugins/(assemblyname).
+It gives you the opportunity of referencing arbitrary libraries as it provides you with an assembly loader able to gather the referenced .NET assemblies out of becky/plugins/(assemblyname).

 # Existing plugins
  * [AutoAddressBook](plugins/AutoAddressBook)

-# How to Use (old)
-First, you will have to provide your own plugin information in BeckyPlugin/Properties/AssemblyInfo.cs.
-Here, the AssemblyTitle is mapped onto the plugin name and the AssemblyCompany is the "vendor" of the plugin.
-AssemblyDescription and AssemblyVersion are mapped as well.

-Second, you have to rename the assembly library name (dll name) in Project Properties.

-Third, you will have to add nlog.dll and nlog.config into the folder of b2.exe (not the plugin one).

-Fourth, you will have to add your code in BeckyPlugin.cs and call into an object of type CallsIntoBecky.

-IF you want to seperate your plugin from changes to the SDK, you should

-For easier developement, add an Visual Studio "Tools:External Tool" to some copy.bat with "Use Output Window" and some shortcut.
-=> copy-plugins-and-start.bat

-# How to create a new Plugin (new)
+# How to create a new Plugin
 0. Create and configure a nlog.config in directory of B2.exe (if not yet existing).

 1. Add a new plugin assembly project into /plugins folder having the same output assembly name as its folder name.
 (Sample: plugins/AutoAddressBook with AutoAddressBook.dll)